sajarin/TamperGmail/README.md

 # TamperGmail
-A suite of tampermonkey scripts to enhance html gmail functionality
+A suite of tampermonkey scripts to enhance html gmail functionality.
+This can only be used in conjunction with the google chrome extension TamperMonkey and other, related extensions.
+Our features include:

-## Tamperscripts:
+## Features:
 - [X] Dark Mode for HTML Gmail
 - [X] Select All & Deselect All
+- [X] Load the tampermonkey script asap

+## TODO:
+- [ ] Change the tamperscripts to only target html gmail, not Standard View
+   * HTML Gmail has seemingly random characters following its baseurl of `https://mail.google.com/mail/u/0/h/` but Standard View just has the baseurl.
+   * Perhaps using a regex expression here in the target url, fitting all the alphabetic and numberic characters, can help.
+- [ ] Change color of header links to fit dark theme
 - [ ] Desktop Notification for New Emails
 - [ ] Schedule Send
     * Viewing scheduled mail and sending scheduled mail

-## TODO:
-- [ ] Change the tamperscripts to only target html gmail, not Standard View
-- [ ] Change color of header links to fit dark theme
-  - Figure out a way to override the ``!important`` that is present in the css
-- [ ] Finish and add unfinished tamperscripts